Cropley station

-Cropley station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA).
+Cropley station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA), located in the median of North Capitol Avenue near Cropley Avenue in San Jose, California.
 This station is served by VTA's Orange Line.

 The station was opened on June 24, 2004, as part of the second phase of VTA's Tasman East light rail extension.

-Service

-Location

-Cropley station is located in the median of North Capitol Avenue near Cropley Avenue in San Jose, California.